MatteoM95/Default-of-Credit-Card-Clients-Dataset-Analisys/README.md

 Example of Cluster Centroids application on a trivial dataset
 </p>

-In particular, given two class which has respectively $N$ and $M$ data points with $N<M$, the algoritm trains a K-Means on points labelled with the majority class label, with $k = N$, the cardinality of the set of minority data points.
+In particular, given two class which has respectively $N$ and $M$ data points with $N\textlessM$, the algoritm trains a K-Means on points labelled with the majority class label, with $k = N$, the cardinality of the set of minority data points.
 Then for each cluster, it replace the data points of the majority class with a new point whose coordinates correspond to the cluster centroid's coordinates.
 So we undersample majority class by forming clusters and replacing it with cluster centroids.

 ---------------------------------------------------------------